Wlodas/BlueServicesTest/README.md

 - buildable search query using JpaSpecificationExecutor mechanism
 - exception thrown when some state change operation is not allowed on application

+It was also assumed that application's name is not a part of its state so the field representing it was allocated in root entity itself.

 Libraries used: